14 August 2010

 Chill out times... the place was amazing by the way... just forests, big lakes, wild dears and turkeys...cheap-monks(not sure if you spell it like that), and other wild life...
 I wouldn't have had that idea of New York State...

 stunning combination of flower and mushroom...
-I found in the woods and took to the "Sacred place" in a pot...
+I found it in the woods and took to the "Sacred place" in a pot...

 art in the "Sacred space"